Skip to main content

 How termination works

-3. The pipeline terminates cleanly
+3. The pipeline process exits cleanly.

 Setting job: true deploys the pipeline as a Kubernetes Job instead of a Deployment, which means:

-• No automatic restarts on failure
+• No automatic restarts on failure (backoff_limit: 0).

-• Auto-cleanup 1 hour after the process exits
+• Auto-cleanup 1 hour after the process exits (success or failure).

 Job behavior